 After VAST transfers metadata from the master video ad slot on the ad server, the VAST tag can program the video player so that it can show the ad creative on different sites and devices (mobile devices, desktops, and tablets) in a way that guarantees seamless rendering.

 Thus, ad serving template VAST is the main link between advertisers and site owners.
 It represents a language thanks to which the ad tag can communicate with the ad server.
-Thanks to this advertisers serve ads effectively and publishers effectively monetize inventory.
+Thanks to this advertisers serve VAST ads effectively and publishers effectively monetize video ad inventory.
+For businesses looking to maintain their brand identity while leveraging advanced ad technologies, a white-label ad operation team can provide tailored solutions and expertise.

 It’s time to find out how VAST works on web pages.
 The process of ad insertion takes place in three stages: